Équipe

 Scuola Normale Superiore

-Stefano Benenati is a PhD student of the Scuola Normale Superiore di Pisa in Italianistics and Modern Philology; he has worked on the fragments of the Prophecies de Merlin and studied the Alexandrian tradition in French Medieval Prose.
+Stefano Benenati he obtained his PhD at the Scuola Normale Superiore di Pisa in Italianistics and Modern Philology; he has worked on the fragments of the Prophecies de Merlin and studied the Alexandrian tradition in French Medieval Prose.

-Stefano Benenati est doctorant de la Scuola Normale Superiore di Pisa en Italianistique et Philologie moderne ; il a travaillé sur les fragments des Prophecies de Merlin et il a étudié la tradition alexandrine dans la prose française du Moyen Âge.
+Stefano Benenati a obtenu son doctorat à la Scuola Normale Superiore di Pisa en Italianistique et Philologie moderne ; il a travaillé sur les fragments des Prophecies de Merlin et il a étudié la tradition alexandrine dans la prose française du Moyen Âge.

 Université de Lorraine